 - 1. Adoption of the school's "Foundations for Improvement" which include: - Teaching every day to all students. - Teaching to the learning styles of all students (auditory/verbal/kinesthetic). - Using a literacy strategy during each lesson. - Requiring students to write every day. - Requiring students to complete a math activity every day. - Incorporate strategies to address the needs of special needs students during each lesson. - Support SREB's Skills for a Lifetime. - 2.
-Administrative and Peer-to-Peer "EWalks" designed to hold teachers accountable to the Foundations for Improvement and to help teachers improve their instructional delivery. - 3.
-The addition of two CTE Integration Specialists in support of literacy and numeracy.
+Administrative and Peer-to-Peer learning walks designed to hold teachers accountable to the Foundations for Improvement and to help teachers improve their instructional delivery.

+- 3. The addition of two CTE Integration Specialists in support of literacy, numeracy, and instructional technology.
 These individuals assist teachers with developing instructional skills to support academic achievement.

 - 4. Numerous opportunities for training designed to enhance the capacity of teachers to integrate technical and academic concepts which include:

+- PIIC meetings and workshops

 - MAX Teaching workshops

-- Governor's Schools
+- Penn Literacy Network

 - Integration Conference

-- PACTEC Conference
+- PACTE Conference

 - PAVESNP Conference

 - Technical Assistance Programs (TAP) offered by the Bureau of CTE

 - Technical Centers That Work workshops